msupply-foundation/msupply_docs/content/docs/coldchain/monitoring.md

 - Date/Time Range
 - Breach type

 To add a filter to the page, choose the required filter from the drop down.

-<div class="note">Some views have default filters already applied, such as the chart view shown below</div>
+<div class="note">By default, data from the last 24 hours is shown.
+Use the from date/time and to date/time fields to look at a longer period of time.</div>

 ![Filter](/docs/coldchain/images/chart_filter.png)